 More information about Andreas and exponential regression

-You can read more about Andreas and exponential momentum in this interview:
+You can read more about the author Andreas and exponential momentum in this interview:

 We did our own back test with the adjusted slope indicator on stocks world-wide in this article: